Bacopa Isn't Blooming

 Common Reasons Why Bacopa Isn’t Blooming

-Bacopa is not a fussy plant, but one important requirement to keep it blooming is evenly moist soil, so don’t skimp on watering.
-If you let the soil dry out for just a day or two, this could result in loss of blooms.
+Bacopa is not a fussy plant, but it needs evenly moist soil to keep blooming, so don’t skimp on watering.
+If you let the soil dry out for just a day or two, blooming may stop.
 It can take weeks to restart your bacopa’s bloom cycle after this.

-Bacopa will bloom year-round given the right conditions, but ideal blooming temperature is from 50-85 degrees F. If you are in zones 9 or 10, you can keep your bacopa outdoors during the winter and it will bloom.
-If you live in an area where nighttime temperatures regularly dip below 60 degrees in the winter, bring your bacopa indoors.
+Bacopa will bloom year-round in a temperature range of 50-85 degrees F. If you are in zones 9 or 10, you can keep your bacopa outdoors during the winter and it will bloom.
+If you live in an area where nighttime temperatures regularly dip below 50 degrees in the winter, bring your bacopa indoors.
 Given enough light, the plant will continue to flower indoors.

 closeup-of-snowstorm-snow-globe-bacopa-blooms.jpg